g-otn/postech-soat-tech-challenge-backend/README.md

       minikube service soat-tech-challenge-backend-service -n fiap-grupo-63
       ```

-5. If using Docker Desktop kubernates yoy can access http://localhost:30000/ or http://localhost:30000/swagger-ui/index.html, if using minikube use the IP and PORT provided by the last instuction to access a live OpenAPI spec of the available endpoints.
+5. If using Docker Desktop kubernates you can access http://localhost:30000/ or http://localhost:30000/swagger-ui/index.html, if using minikube use the IP and PORT provided by the last instuction to access a live OpenAPI spec of the available endpoints.

 <hr>